uksrc/uksrc.github.io/_posts/events/2026-08-18-SKAOSC-Townhall.md

 ECRs (PhD students and postdocs) are particularly encouraged to attend.
 STFC travel funding is available for eligible ECRs, subject to need.
-ECR travel support requests must be in line with the [UKRI business expense claims, business travel and subsistence policy](https://www.ukri.org/publications/ukri-travel-subsistence-and-expenses-policy/ukri-business-expense-claims-business-travel-and-subsistence-policy/) {:target="_blank"} and should be sent to Simon Haynes (simon.haynes@stfc.ukri.org) and Jessica Atkinson (jessica.atkinson@stfc.ac.uk) for consideration.
+ECR travel support requests must be in line with the [UKRI business expense claims, business travel and subsistence policy](https://www.ukri.org/publications/ukri-travel-subsistence-and-expenses-policy/ukri-business-expense-claims-business-travel-and-subsistence-policy/){:target="_blank"} and should be sent to Simon Haynes (simon.haynes@stfc.ukri.org) and Jessica Atkinson (jessica.atkinson@stfc.ac.uk) for consideration.